Kotlin/kotlinx.serialization/docs/formats.md

 `verifyValueTags` configuration switches respectively.

 In addition, CBOR supports *labels*, which work just as `SerialNames`.
 The key difference is that labels are not strings, but integer numbers.
-Labels can be assigned using the [`@SerialLabel`](SerialLabel.kt) annotation, while the `preferSerialLabelsOverNames` configuration switch can be used to prefer them over SerialNames in case both are present for a property.
+Labels can be assigned using the [`@CborLabel`](CborLabel.kt) annotation, while the `preferCborLabelsOverNames` configuration switch can be used to prefer them over SerialNames in case both are present for a property.

 ## ProtoBuf (experimental)